Have Questions?

 406-245-6539

-Youth Dynamics Inc is an addiction treatment center for people residing in Glasgow, MT. and within the surrounding neighborhoods while battling an alcohol and drug abuse issue and co-occurring mental health disorder.
+Youth Dynamics Inc is an addiction treatment center for people residing in Glasgow and within the surrounding neighborhoods while battling an alcohol and drug abuse issue and co-occurring mental health disorder.
 It provides services like 12-step facilitation approach, cognitive/behavior therapy, anger management, activity therapy, group therapy, rational emotive behavioral therapy and more, that are in line with its philosophy of evidence based treatments that are proven effective.

 In the same way, Youth Dynamics Inc believes in individualized care to make sure that their clients achieve the best possible results.
 The substance abuse treatment center has also specialized in other treatments like domestic violence, clients referred from the court/judicial system, transgender or (LGBT) clients, seniors or older adults, aftercare/continuing care, persons with eating disorders - among many others.
 All these services are also provided by Youth Dynamics Inc in a variety of settings like outpatient day treatment, detox centers, inpatient drug and alcohol rehabs, long term drug and alcohol rehab facilities, short term rehab programs, as well as others.